Story Stretching: An Instructional Writing Technique

 The research question addressed in this study was How do teachers support emergent writers and expand student writing through talking and drawing?
 This study was designed to research how talking and drawing influence emergent writing instructional practices.
 Key influences for this capstone were the works of Vygotsky (1987) and Clay (2005).
 A curriculum, embedded with self-reflective talking and drawing tools to guide instruction, was developed and implemented in this study.
 Both qualitative and quantitative data were collected and evaluated throughout the curriculum implementation.
 Results yielded an increase in writing performance.
 The results of the study suggest that talking and drawing are important instructional practices that support emergent writers in the classroom and may result in improved writing performance for students.

 Coughlan, Amy Marie, "Story Stretching: An Instructional Writing Technique" (2014).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 64.